 - DNS resolution testing

-- Response time tracking (uptime isn't just about being "up")
+- Response time tracking, because uptime is not just about being "up"

-The key is monitoring from outside the provider's network.
-Internal monitoring tools can show green status while your customers see errors.
+The key is to monitor from outside the provider's network.
+Internal tools can glow green while your customers hit errors.

 Real Application Testing